They don't call it the 'January Blues' for nothing.

 1. We're broke

 After the Christmas festivities, lavish gift buying and impulse sale-shopping, our bank balances are looking less than healthy.
-AND January payday seems miles into the future.
+AND January/February payday seems miles into the future.

 3. The terrible weather

 After a deceptively mild December, winter is back with a vengeance.
-Throw any beauty resolutions out the door, as that new year weather is sure to leave your hair a dire mess and your makeup running south.
+Throw any beauty resolutions out the door, as that new year weather of rain and wind is sure to leave your hair a dire mess and your makeup running south.
+It's also typically one of the coldest months of the year, so simply heading out to the shops can feel like a mammoth task!

 4. Dark days ahead